Ankle Sprain Overview

 - Swelling because of increased fluid in the tissue: Sometimes the swelling is so severe that you can leave an indentation in the swollen area by pressing on it with your finger.

 - Pain because the nerves are more sensitive: The joint hurts and may throb.
-You can make the pain worse by pressing on the sore area, by moving the foot in certain directions (depending upon which ligament is involved), and by walking or standing.
+You can often make the pain worse by pressing on the sore area, by moving the foot in certain directions (depending upon which ligament is involved), or by walking or standing.